Efficient maximal cliques enumeration in weakly closed graphs: Results

 \begin{lemma} Using an output sensitive algorithm for maximal clique enumeration, The \textproc{DoubleScan} procedure has time complexity $\alpha_i\mathcal{O}(poly(c))+\mathcal{O}(poly(c)n)$ with $\alpha_i$ the number of maximal cliques of graph $G_i$. \end{lemma}

 \begin{proof} Let $\beta_i$ be the number of cliques of graph $G[N_H(u_i)]$, for each $i\in [k]$.
 As shown in Theorem~\ref{mainth} and in the proof of Theorem~\ref{cor}, if a clique $C$ is maximal in some graph $G[N_H(u_i)]$ but not in $G_i$ then there exists a maximal clique $K$ in some graph $G[N_H(u_j)]$ with $j\neq i$ such that the ordered vertices of $C$ form a prefix of the vertices of the ordered vertices of $K$ (following $\sigma_c$ or $\overline{\sigma_c}$).
 Therefore the number of maximal cliques of graphs $G[N_H(u_i)]$, $i\in [k]$, which is $\sum_{i=1}^k \beta_i$, is bounded by $nc\alpha_i$, with $\alpha_i$ the number of maximal cliques of $G_i$.
 This is due to the following reasons.
 First observe that there can be at most $c$ different prefixes of a given maximal clique.
 This gives $c\alpha_i$ different prefixes in total.
-Then each such suffix may appear in each intersection of some graphs $G[N_H(u_i)]$ and $G[N_H(u_j)]$ with $i\neq j$.
-Since there are at most $n$ such intersections, we get the upper bound.
+Then each such suffix may appear in each graph $G[N_H(u_i)]$ for~$i\in [k]$, meaning it can be computed up to $k$ times.
+Since $k$ is bounded by $n$, we get the upper bound.

-We enumerate all maximal cliques of each graph $G[N_H(u_i)]$ using an output sensitive algorithm, see \cite{30,27,28,29,24,26,man19,25} for instance.
+We enumerate all maximal cliques of each graph $G[N_H(u_i)]$ using an output sensitive algorithm, see \cite{30,27,28,29,24,26,G1,25} for instance.
 Usually, there is a preprocessing phase and an enumeration phase.
 Since the graphs are order $c$, the preprocessing phase takes $\mathcal{O}(poly(c))$.
 Similarly the enumeration phase is done in $\beta_i\mathcal{O}(poly(c))$.
 In total the enumeration for all graphs $G[N_H(u_i)]$, $i\in [k]$ is done in time $\sum_{i=1}^k\beta_i\mathcal{O}(poly(c))+\mathcal{O}(poly(c)n)$ since $k$ is bounded by $n$.
 Then, the procedure deals with each clique in time $\mathcal{O}(poly(c))$, similarly to the proof of Lemma~\ref{exp}.
 In conclusion, since $\sum_{i=1}^k \beta_i$ is bounded by $nc\alpha_i$, the total complexity is $\alpha_i\mathcal{O}(poly(c))+\mathcal{O}(poly(c)n)$. \end{proof}

 \begin{theorem} Using the algorithm of Tomita et al.~\cite{8} for maximal clique enumeration, Algorithm~\ref{alg2} has enumeration time complexity $\mathcal{O}(poly(c)3^{c/3}n^2)$.
 It has an additional $\mathcal{O}(poly(c)n^2+p(n,c))$ preprocessing time complexity. \end{theorem}